Influenza Immunisation Program 2025

-Influenza (flu) vaccination is recommended every year for anyone aged 6 months of age and over, to reduce the risk of becoming ill with the flu.
-The best way to protect yourself and your family is to have the flu vaccine every year.
-Flu viruses change over time, so a new flu vaccine is made each year.
+Influenza (flu) vaccination is recommended every year for anyone 6 months of age and over, to reduce the likelihood of becoming ill with the flu.

-The best time to vaccinate is in autumn, but flu vaccines can be given at any time during the flu season while the vaccine is available.
+The best time to vaccinate is autumn, but flu vaccines can be given at any time during the flu season.
 It usually takes up to two weeks for the flu vaccine to provide protection.

 Flu vaccines available under the National Immunisation Program (NIP)